The Best Places to Eat in Greenwich Village

 Mexico native Fany Gerson (founder of Dough) first set up La Newyorkina as a simple market stand selling paletas -- Mexican-style creamy, spicy, or fruity ice pops.
 Nowadays the shop has a brick-and-mortar location, and has expanded its offerings too, with nieve de garrafa (handmade Mexican sorbet) and traditional ice cream on the menu.
 Flavors come in the likes of mango chili, horchata, and roasted banana; you can also go all-out for an ice cream sundae extravaganza, drenched in Oaxacan hot fudge, spiced pumpkin brittle and/or galletas.

-This cozy, sleek wine bar is a popular haunt of French speakers, perusing an exhaustive list of their native wines.
+This cozy, sleek wine bar is a popular haunt among Francophiles and actual French folks, alike, with its exhaustive menu of native wines.
 It’s the kind of place where you pair the food with the wine, rather than the other way ’round.
 In any case, they’re a perfect match.
 On the menu are the likes of chicken liver mousse, beef tartare swirled with a quail egg, duck leg confit, along with cheeses and cured meats to share.
 Très, très bien.

 This bright, breezy brunch restaurant from the people behind Rosie’s and Cookshop pops open its floor-to-ceiling windows in the warm weather months.
-The menu draws from around the Mediterranean: there’s an array of small dips (beet hummus, whipped feta, labneh), along with bourekas (feta, parsley, tomato, spicy zhoug, and lettuce in puff pastry), and the ever-popular shakshuka.
+The menu draws from around the Mediterranean: there’s an array of small dips (beet tzatziki, whipped feta, labneh), along with hearty kebabs (grilled lamb, spiced yogurt, and sumac onions, served with pita), and the ever-popular shakshuka.
 Order the cinnamon rolls for the table, or the chocolate babka French toast, stuffed with milk chocolate streusel and blackberries.

 Best innovative vegetarian: Nix